Home Chemistry Properties Concentration

 Concentration

-How to calculate concentration of a solution?
+How to Calculate Concentration of a Solution?

 Concentration in chemistry is a calculation of how much substance is present in a chemical solution or mixture.
 There are many ways to calculate the concentration of a solution used for different purposes.
+It can be expressed in different units or measures.
+The most common units that we used to calculate the concentration of a solution are normality, molality, morality, mass percent, volume percent, and mole fraction.

 Concentration calculation formula for a chemical solution in chemistry